Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Nonlocal Order and Quantum Gas Microscopy in Cold Atoms

-Enabled by advances in single-site resolved imaging of optical lattices,\cite{BakrQGM,Bakr} non-local measurements in cold atom systems are now possible and were recently demonstrated\cite{Endres} for string order in bosonic Mott insulators. \cite{BergRiseFall,DallaTorreHidden} Similarly,
+Enabled by advances in single-site resolved imaging of optical lattices,\cite{BakrQGM,Bakr} nonlocal measurements in cold atom systems are now possible and were recently demonstrated\cite{Endres} for string order in bosonic Mott insulators. \cite{BergRiseFall,DallaTorreHidden} Similarly,

-which yields a finite value in the trivial phase, is accessible with current experimental techniques.
+yields a nonzero value in the trivial phase and can be measured with current experimental techniques.

 We consider how one might measure OPs with more complex terminations.
 For instance,